 I was particularly interested in helping lighten dark circles under my eyes (which I'm told it does help) along with the usual anti-aging results such as improving overall skin texture, pore size, and tightness.
 I reached out to Dr. Nancy Samolitis, a board-certified dermatologist and co-owner of Facile Dermatology and Boutique, to learn more about microinfusion.
-Turns out, up to half of our editorial team see her for their skin, too, so I knew I was in good hands.
+Turns out, up to half of our editorial team sees her for their skin, too, so I knew I was in good hands.

 Before we go into the details, Samolitis tells me that this treatment is best suited to those who have good skin health, meaning they take care of their skin with a solid at-home routine and are strict about daily sun protection.
-Obviously, I am the perfect candidate—these are the products I use every day.
+Luckily, I am the perfect candidate—these are the products I use every day.
 For those with more severe sun damage and deep wrinkles, a more aggressive combination of products and procedures is recommended.

-Read on to learn more about this treatment, including videos from my session with Dr. Samolitis, and scroll to the end for my microinfusion review.
+Read on to learn more about this treatment, including videos from my session with Dr. Samolitis.

-Microinfusion is a procedure (also known as the Aquagold Fine Touch Treatment) that uses tiny needles to create channels in the surface of the skin, allowing microdroplets of treatment to be infused.
+Microinfusion (also known as the Aquagold Fine Touch Treatment) is a procedure that uses tiny needles to create channels in the surface of the skin, allowing microdroplets of treatment to be infused.
 The treatment runs for $650 at Facile.
-As Samolitis explained to me, the gold device she used has 20 needles, each of which is finer in width than a strand of human hair and plated in 24-karat gold.
+As Samolitis explained to me, the gold device she uses has 20 needles, each of which is finer in width than a strand of human hair and plated in 24-karat gold.